leoetlino/botw-re-notes/difficulty_scaling.md

   * **For Monk Maz Koshia**: 'Defeated_Priest_Boss_Normal_Num' is 0.
   * **For Dark Beast Ganon**: It is the first time the boss is beaten. ^[check]
   * **For Blights**: It is the first time the blight is beaten in the Divine Beast, or in the Illusory Realm.
-Blights fought in Hyrule Castle will apparently not count. ^[check]
+Blights fought in Hyrule Castle do not count.

   This happens every time *any* enemy dies, even if they don't necessarily play a role in the point system (see below) and even if you are not responsible for their death.